sljy1995/StephTheAlpha/_posts/2025-12-25-monetising-vrp-for-aapl.md

 10DTE options exhibit materially lower gamma exposure than short-dated contracts, reducing gamma-driven PnL variability, and allowing theta decay to remain a more meaningful and systematic contributor to the overall strategy returns.

 The date range for the data that we study is between __1 Jun 2022 and 31 Dec 2024__, or what I categorise as __Post-COVID-19 Regime__.

+We also make sure to avoid any lookahead biases so that the outcomes are implementable in reality.

 ## Derivation of IV, RV and VRP